Financial Analysis Examples

 Financial Modeling & Valuation

 * 25+ Hours of Video

 * Certificate of Completion

 Example #1 – Liquidity Ratios

 Liquidity ratios measure the ability of a company to pay off its current obligations.
-Most common types are:
+The most common types are:

-ABC’s Current Ratio is better as compared to XYZ which shows ABC is in a better position to repay its current obligations.
+ABC’s Current Ratio is better than XYZ, which shows ABC is in a better position to repay its current obligations.

-ABC is in a better position as compared to XYZ to instantly cover its current obligations.
+ABC is better positioned than XYZ to cover its current obligations instantly.

 Example #2 – Profitability Ratios

 Profitability ratiosProfitability RatiosProfitability ratios help in evaluating the ability of a company to generate income against the expenses.
 These ratios represent the financial viability of the company in various terms. analyze the earning ability of the company.
 It also helps in understanding the company’s operating efficiency of the business.
 A few important profitability ratios are as follows: